Eulogies & Obituaries

 • Proofreading Gaps: Have at least three different people check the names and dates.
 In moments of intense grief, the brain can easily overlook a typo in a birth year or the spelling of a middle name.

-Tip: If the deceased had specific wishes about their service structure, refer back to your Funeral Wishes Template Download (Options and Timeline) to ensure the order of service reflects their personal vision.
+Tip: If the deceased had specific wishes about their service structure—recorded in a will, a pre-planning document, or a letter of instruction—use those notes to ensure the order of service reflects their personal vision.

 Frequently Asked Questions